maeklong/maeklong.github.io/Juniper/JNCIA-SEC.md

 an e-mail message can be sent

 Using the J-Web interface on an SRX Series device, what information is available when displaying the Monitor -> Routing -> Route Information?
+(Wrong)

 inactive routes
 inet4.0 route table (X)